This post may contain affiliate links. Please see our disclosure policy.

 Icing sugar: if you don’t have icing sugar, use caster sugar to sweeten the cream mixture.

 Malt powder: this is optional.
-I love it and it gives a malteser flavour to the cake but you could leave the cream plain.
+I love it and it gives a Malteser flavour to the cake but you could leave the cream plain.
 Otherwise, add a tiny splash of coffee extract or vanilla extract to the cream for something to different.

-Brownie base: You could use a normal cheesecake crust like in this Creme Brulee Cheescake or Biscoff Mini Cheescakes but I love it with the brownie base - it just takes it to the next level.
+Brownie base: You could use a normal cheesecake crust like in this Creme Brulee Cheesecake or Biscoff Mini Cheescakes but I love it with the brownie base – it just takes it to the next level.

 Here’s how to make a perfect Brownie Tiramisu Cheesecake: